 Good to know,..

-that more than 96% of the outgoing students of the Karlshochschule are satisfied or very satisfied with their own semester abroad experience (see ERASMUS + Final Report Project 2016).
+that more than 93% of my fellow outgoing and more than 95% of my fellow incoming students at Karlshochschule are satisfied or very satisfied with their own semester abroad experience (see ERASMUS + Final Report Project 2018).
 The strengthening of my intercultural competence, the enriching exchange with students from abroad on campus as well as the intensive support by the International Office provide an ideal preparation for my stay abroad.
 The possibility to get one of the numerous scholarships creates for me ways to make the experience abroad a unique and unforgettable experience.

-At the same time, I am happy that more than 82% of the incoming students at the Karlshochschule are satisfied or very satisfied with the integration into everyday life; as many as 91% are content with the academic support and administrative support (see ERASMUS + Final Report Project 2016).
+At the same time, I am happy that more than 85% of the incoming students at the Karlshochschule are satisfied or very satisfied with the academic and administrative support (see ERASMUS + Final Report Project 2018).
 For this I make a decisive contribution, so that the welcome culture at the Karlshochschule continues to be exemplary and makes a difference.

-The International Office looks after about 40 (SS) - 80 (WS) Outgoings and about 35 - 50 Incomings each semester.
-Through ERASMUS + alone, around € 130,000 in funding is available exclusively for semester abroad and internships for the project period from 2019 to 2020/21.
-In relation to the number of enrolled students, Karlshochschule is number 1 out of all 428 universities and universities of applied science in Germany when it comes to ERASMUS+ funded study/internship abroad mobilities (statistics project 2016, DAAD ERASMUS+ annual report 2018, p.
-115).
+The International Office looks after about 40 (SS) - 80 (WS) Outgoings and about 40 - 60 Incomings each semester.
+Through ERASMUS + alone, around € 130,000 in funding is available exclusively for semester abroad and internships for the project period from 2020 to 2021/22.
+In relation to the number of enrolled students, Karlshochschule is number 1 out of all 424 universities and universities of applied science in Germany when it comes to ERASMUS+ funded study/internship abroad mobilities (statistics winter semester 2018/2019, DAAD ERASMUS+ annual report 2020, p.
+111).
 Students of the Karlshochschule can also use one of the approx. 300 tuition-waved places at partner universities (Bilateral Agreements, per year).

-These are the top countries of origin / destinations of our exchange students in the Summer Semester 2019:
+These are the top countries of origin / destinations of our exchange students in the Winter Semester 2019/2020: